-Changing schools frequently can negatively impact your student’s education, causing them to fall behind.
+Changing schools frequently can negatively impact students' education, causing them to fall behind.
 Students that qualify for educational assistance through the McKinney-Vento Act can stay at the school they have been attending or transfer to the district in which they are temporarily staying.
 The caregiver of the student will make the choice.
 This does not mean you can go to any school.
-It has to one of the schools above.
-Once you and your family become permanently housed, your student may finish the school year at their current school or transfer to the new district.
-Your school’s liaison can assist you in whichever decision you make for your students.
+It has to be one of the schools noted above.
+Once you and your family become permanently housed, your student may finish the school year at his/her current school or transfer to the new district.
+Your school’s liaison can assist you in whichever decision you make for your student.

 Free Lunch & School Fees

-Because of your unstable housing situation, your student is eligible to receive a free lunch each day and if the district provides a breakfast program, that will also be provided at no cost.
+Because of your unstable housing situation, your student is eligible to receive a free lunch each day, and if the district provides a breakfast program, that will also be provided at no cost.
 In addition, your student should not be charged to attend school.
-This includes books, locks, gym uniforms, class fees, sports programs, and
+This includes books, locks, gym uniforms, class fees, sports programs, and graduation fees.

 With your McKinney-Vento eligibility, you must be provided with a written explanation of the district’s intent to dispute.
 Your school district must also provide you with a list of low-cost or free legal services to assist you during the dispute/appeal process.
 Once you have received notice that your district has filed for dispute, please contact your regional liaison.
 In the event of a dispute, your Regional Office of Education or Intermediate Service Center will appoint a mediator.
 The mediator will set a meeting time that is convenient for you and the school district in an attempt to resolve the dispute.
 If you do not agree with the decision of the mediator, you can appeal to the Illinois State Board of Education.